cse4208-wustl/studio0/README.md

    Record the output of both commands.

-4. Clone your `studio0` repo and work inside that cloned directory.
-If you want to clone over SSH from the Linux server, follow [Setting Up SSH Keys for Git](docs/ssh-keys-guide.md) first.
+4. Follow [Setting Up SSH Keys for Git](docs/ssh-keys-guide.md) to set up GitHub SSH keys on the Linux server.
+Then, clone your `studio0` repo from the linux server and work inside that cloned directory.

    The cloned repo already includes `studio0.cpp` and `Makefile`.